Not Cancer: Plot

 Lucas is outside and tries to advise House on friendship, and inadvertently gives House a new way to think about a possible diagnosis.
 House goes to see Cuddy and shows her Apple's CAT scan.
 It indicates something is in there that her brain is not compensating for.
 House believes that the donor had cancer stem cells spread in his organs, and when transplanted these spread and attached themselves to the recipients' various organs, which eventually stopped working.
 He wants to open up Apple's skull before it's too late for her, and Cuddy wonders if House is going to do something to make Apple crash prematurely.
 She puts security guards on Apple's room, so House convinces Lucas to disguise himself as a nurse and replace Apple's IV meds with a saline solution.
 She crashes and is taken into surgery where they have to open up her skull.
 House suggests from the observation deck that they check her IV.
 Chase suddenly realizes that House had somehow had the IV switched, triggering the operation by deception.
 Chase wants to abort the operation, but House observes that they've already completed the most dangerous procedure, so they might as well continue.
 Lucas comes into the observation gallery and is alarmed that the patient whose IV he had switched is undergoing such a serious operation.
 House explains that he is a better liar than Lucas.
 Meanwhile, the doctors finish the operation, using a neural net on Apple's brain to detect and remove defective brain cells.

 Later, House goes to visit Apple and explains that the world is ugly but not as ugly as she thought.
 Her brain was not working properly and the transplanted brain cells were making things dull and unattractive to her.
 He takes off the bandages over her eyes and Apple sees the world with normal vision.
 House asks "How do I look?", and she responds "You look sad."

 House is in his office and calls to ask Lucas if he would work on retainer.

+Reception

+"Not Cancer" garnered positive reviews from critics.
+Zack Handlen of The A.V.
+Club gave this episode an A− rating, while James Chamberlin of IGN awarded the episode 8.6/10.